thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 {% include images-gallery.html imageCollection="custom-action-html-2" %}

 Perform the actions of adding a new device by clicking the "Add device" action button at the top of the widget.
 In the "Add entity" window that opens, select the type of new entity - "Device" and enter its name.
+Enter the required data and click "Create".

 {% include images-gallery.html imageCollection="custom-action-html-3" %}

 Click on the "pencil" icon next to the name of the device you want to edit.
 After clicking the action button, the device editing window will open.
-Make the necessary changes and click "Save"
+Make the necessary changes and click "Save".

 {% include images-gallery.html imageCollection="custom-action-html-4" %}

-##### Mobile action
+#### Mobile action

 Mobile action is explained in mobile application configuration.
 See [Mobile actions](/docs/{{mobileDocsPrefix}}mobile/mobile-actions/) for details.

 ## Action sources

 Actions sources is a specific act that needs to be done to achieve a goal (like clicking a widget header button, double-clicking a row, or a map's marker).
 Action sources are different for all widgets.
-Action sources will be explained for each widget type separately using an example of the most commonly used type of action "Navigate to new dashboard state".
+Action sources will be explained for each widget type separately using an example of the most commonly used type of action "[Navigate to new dashboard state](/docs/{{docsPrefix}}user-guide/ui/widget-actions/#navigate-to-new-dashboard-state)".

-**All of the action sources will be shown with an example of ["Navigate to new dashboard state"](/docs/{{docsPrefix}}user-guide/ui/widget-actions/#navigate-to-new-dashboard-state) action type.**
+Next, we will go through how to use each [action source](#action-sources) using the "*Entities table*" widget as an example.
+Please, [learn here](/docs/getting-started-guides/helloworld-pe/#step-32-add-an-entities-table-widget) how to add an Entity table widget to your dashboard.

 For suitability, we consider action sources on the most commonly used widgets.